| L1 TYRE CARE AND MAINTENANCE The four road wheels are the bolted type 4J x 15m

 and before removing the jack, make a final check on the tightness.
 A

 similar check should be made after the first 300 miles.
+When replacing a wheel it should be noted that the

 conical end of the nuts screw on to the stud first and all threads are